usdaud/algotradinglib.github.io/en/pedia/d/dynamic_stop-loss_strategies.md

 1. **Trailing Stop-Loss**: This popular method adjusts the stop-loss level as the asset price moves in favor of the trade, maintaining a specified distance below (in a long position) or above (in a short position) the current market price.

 2. **Volatility-Based Stops**: These stop-loss levels consider the volatility of the asset.
-For instance, using the Average True Range (ATR) to set stop-loss levels that adjust according to the asset's recent price movements.
+For instance, using the [Average True Range](../a/average_true_range_(atr).md) (ATR) to set stop-loss levels that adjust according to the asset's recent price movements.

 3. **Time-Based Stops**: Adjusting stop-loss levels based on the time duration since the trade was opened.
 This method ensures that as the trade matures, the stop-loss level tightens, reducing potential losses from long-held positions.